Find Affordable College Courses

 Full General Agriculture at Oklahoma Panhandle State University Report

 A rank of #5 on this year’s list means Western Oklahoma State College is a great place for general agriculture students working on their associate degree.
-Located in the town of Altus, Western is a public college with a small student population.
+Located in the remote town of Altus, Western is a public college with a small student population.

 About 47% of the students majoring in agriculture at the school are women while 53% are male.